dyzhao1011/Foodify/README.md

   FOR THE FRUIT MODEL: By analyzing the results of certain techniques of handling missing data, feature selection, and sample selection, a random forest model was developed at a 79.33% accuracy with the following hypter parameters: max_depth=5, max_features='log2', n_estimators=175, random_state=11.
 </details>

-For more information on the details on the development of this project, please refer to "Fruitify Report".
+This project is the successor to a previous project called Fruitify.
+For more information on the details on the development of it, please refer to "Fruitify Report".
+The application of this project can be founder at https://mikeyz.pythonanywhere.com.
+Please note that the website has limited functionality as it is under development.